cyberbotics/webots/docs/reference/camera.md

 > gray = Camera.imageGetGray(cameraData, camera.getWidth(), 5, 10)
 > ```

-> Another way to use the camera in Python is to get the image by the `getImageArray` function which returns a `list<list<list<int>>>`.
+> Another way to get the camera image in Python is to use the `getImageArray` method which returns a `list<list<list<int>>>`.
 This three dimensional list can be directly used for accessing the RGB pixels value.
+However, this method runs significantly slower than the `getImage` method.
 Here is an example:

 > ```python